COVID-19: Here's Latest Rundown Of Cases In Ulster, Sullivan By Towns

 - Yulan: <10.

-According to the New York State Department of Health, there have been 304,372 positive COVID-19 cases that have resulted in more than 18,000 fatalities, though the virus appears to be stabilizing statewide with hospitalizations and intubations down.
+According to the New York State Department of Health, there have been 318,953 confirmed positive COVID-19 cases statewide, which have resulted in 19,415 deaths, though hospitalization rates, new COVID-19 patients, and intubations are all down.

 Click here to sign up for Daily Voice's free daily emails and news alerts.